gmusicproxy/gmusicproxy/README.md

 Consider that any song, album, artist, playlist or station got an unique ID in Google Music API but there are many methods to discover them.

-Here a list of the supported requests:
+Here a list of the supported requests (with some restricted by the availability a All Access subscription):
 - `/get_collection`: reports an M3U playlist with all the songs in your personal collection.
 - `/search_id`: reports the unique ID as result of a search for an artist, a song or an album.
   Allowed parameters: